Jenisa-Merlin/TASKIFY-TODO/README.md

 > - **POST /login**: This route is used for user login.
 When a POST request is made to /login, it will invoke the login function from the authController.

 **Todo controller routes**
-> GET /todos: Retrieves all todos.
+> - **GET /todos**: Retrieves all todos.
-> POST /todos: Creates a new todo.
+> - **POST /todos**: Creates a new todo.
-> GET /todos/:id: Retrieves a specific todo by its ID.
+> - **GET /todos/:id**: Retrieves a specific todo by its ID.
-> PATCH /todos/:id: Updates a specific todo by its ID.
+> - **PATCH /todos/:id**: Updates a specific todo by its ID.
-> DELETE /todos/:id: Deletes a specific todo by its ID.
+> - **DELETE /todos/:id**: Deletes a specific todo by its ID.
-> GET /todos/user/:id: Retrieves todos specific to a user by their ID.
+> - **GET /todos/user/:id**: Retrieves todos specific to a user by their ID.
-> PUT /todos/:id: Updates the completion status of a specific todo by its ID.
+> - **PUT /todos/:id**: Updates the completion status of a specific todo by its ID.

+### Controller

+Controller files for handling CRUD operations related to todos and authentication (signup, login) control related

+## FUTURE IMPROVEMENTS
+1. Using email authentication
+2. Creating dashboard to know the total tasks, completed tasks, pending tasks
+3. Sending notification
+4. Adding tags and categories to tasks
+5. Deployed and can be hosted

+## OUTPUT IMAGES ARE ADDED